-NSG 351 HEALTH ASSESSMENT AND PATHOPHYSIOLOGY I
+NSG 351 HEALTH ASSESSMENT AND PATHOPHYSIOLOGY I (3)

 The health assessment portion of the course facilitates the student's development of the health assessment techniques of interview, inspection, palpation, auscultation, and percussion.
 Students perform health assessments of the integumentary, hematologic, cardiovascular, and pulmonary systems and build a thorough case history on a client of their choosing.
-Pathophysiology introduces students to the causes students will recognize the symptoms of diseases in relation to the underlying biochemical, genetic, and metabolic malfunctions.
+Pathophysiology introduces students to the causes and mechanisms of diseases of the hematologic, integumentary, cardiovascular, and pulmonary systems.
+Students will recognize the symptoms of diseases in relation to the underlying biochemical, genetic, and metabolic malfunctions.
 Students will be able to describe the pathogenesis of neoplasms, inflammatory disorders, and disorders of the immune system.
 Each semester.

-NSG 352 HEALTH ASSESSMENT AND PATHOPHYSIOLOGY II
+NSG 352 HEALTH ASSESSMENT AND PATHOPHYSIOLOGY II (4)